 Vineyard Retreats to City Suites The Best Hotels in Auckland

 Here’s the thing about Auckland, where you stay matters.
-This isn’t one of those compact European cities where you can walk everywhere in 20 minutes—Auckland is sprawling, its best spots scattered between lively waterfront precincts, leafy suburbs, and eclectic inner-city hubs.
+This isn’t one of those compact European cities where you can walk everywhere in 20 minutes.
+Auckland is sprawling, its best spots scattered between lively waterfront precincts, leafy suburbs, and eclectic inner-city hubs.
 Pick the wrong location, and you’ll spend half your trip stuck in traffic.
 Choose wisely, and your hotel becomes part of the experience.
 Your gateway to long, pinot-fuelled vineyard lunches, pilates and matcha mornings, and gallery afternoons that turn into evenings before you’ve even checked the time.

 That’s where we come in.
 As locals, we know what’s actually good, what’s not worth your money, and which hotels put you exactly where you want to be.
 We’ve handpicked Auckland’s most stylish stays, from heritage hotels with cult-status restaurants, to sleek waterfront escapes with skyline views.
-These are the places where service is sharp, the design is delivering, and the location puts you in the middle of the action, not on the wrong side of the motorway.
+These are the places where service is sharp, the design delivers, and the location puts you in the middle of the action, not on the wrong side of the motorway.

 So whether you’re after a penthouse city suite, a boutique stay with serious character, or a wellness-led escape with plant-based dining, we’ve got you covered.